 The buildup can clog your water lines.
-It’s important to properly manage this.
+It’s essential to manage this properly.

 How Often Should You Clean Your RV Fresh Water System?

-There are a couple times you should sanitize your RV fresh water tank.
+There are a couple of times you should sanitize your RV fresh water tank.

 The first one is every six months.
 This is the recommended amount of time for any full-time RVers.

 The second is when you take it out of storage.
 If the RV has been sitting around, the old leftover water will get stale in the tank.
-It’s important to clean it out.
+It’s essential to clean it out.

-Another is if you fill the tank at a campground that the water isn’t healthy to drink.
+Another is if you fill the tank at a campground with contaminated water.
 That means your water is now contaminated.
 You should also always clean the tank out when you buy a new RV, whether it’s new or used.